-- Make sure you continue your exercises as per physiotherapy instructions. - Don't wait until your pain is severe before taking your medication. - Leave dressing intact as directed by nursing staff and surgeon (14 days or until follow up with surgeon). - Regular use of ice packs after knee replacement surgery can reduce swelling and pain. - Do not rest in bed with a pillow under your knee have your knee out straight. - Swelling, bruising and discolouration may be seen around your knee, foot and ankle.
+- Make sure you continue your exercises as per physiotherapy instructions. - Don't wait until your pain is severe before taking your medication. - Leave dressing intact as directed by nursing staff and surgeon (14 days or until follow up with surgeon). - Regular use of ice packs after hip replacement surgery can reduce swelling and pain. - Swelling, bruising and discolouration may be seen around your hip, thigh or calf.
 This is normal and may occur a few weeks after your surgery. - Good sleep improves your ability to manage pain and is an important part of healing.
-You can sleep on your side with a pillow between your legs if you find it more comfortable. - Doing too much too fast can cause an increase in pain and swelling. - Sitting for a long period of time can lead to more pain and stiffness in your new knee.
+You can sleep on your side with a pillow between your legs if you find it more comfortable, unless you have undergone a posterior hip replacement or your physiotherapist in hospital tells you otherwise. - Doing too much too fast can cause an increase in pain and swelling. - Sitting for a long period of time can lead to more pain and stiffness in your new hip.